Shao-Group/EquiRep-test/README.md

 # Introduction

-This repo is for evaluating all tools and to reproduce results in the our paper.
+This repo is for evaluating all tools and to reproduce results in the EquiRep paper.

 # Data